angularsen/dotnet9-watch-slow-repro/README.md

 - Wait for browser to launch for each project.
 - Edit `Components/Pages/Home.razor` in either project, and change the title text or something trivial.
-- Observe in console output that `OnInitializedAsync` is run twice on net9, once on net8

 ## Observations in template apps
-- `OnInitializedAsync` for `Home.razor` is run twice in net9, once in net8
 - Simulating a slow `OnInitializedAsync` with Task.Delay, delays the hot reload on both (probably by design)

 ## Observations in our large Blazor Server app